 - “Maintained an exceptional safety record in the adverse conditions of Northern Alberta.”

 - “Oversaw lease agreements in Alberta and British Columbia.”

 - Maintain an organized and easy-to-read format.
-By breaking your resume down into sections as stated above, you provide the reader a flowing document that they are able to dissect and interpret.
+By breaking your resume down into sections, as stated above, you provide the reader a flowing document that they can dissect and interpret.

 - Keep your resume to a maximum of two pages.
 Since companies receive thousands of applications every year, you will want to keep your document concise.
 By sticking to two pages, you will not overwhelm the reader.

 - If you are a seasoned oil and gas worker, there is no need to incorporate your earliest work or lowest positions on the oilfield totem pole (i.e., Roustabout, Roughneck, etc.) Focus on your most recent and most relevant job experience.
 You can review a resume sample here for an oilfield consultant.

 - Cut out redundancies.
 If your jobs have been almost identical, regardless of the company you worked for, do not simply cut and paste your job duties.
 Find a way to re-word the positions without using the same phrases or descriptors.